 “… I will performe your directions, & make you [Grace] a dainty pendant, I have sent to Mr [Drew] Louet about it; now we have ended this Feastivall time, wheare you have been often wished and your health & your lords often remembered, my lo: of Rutland came hither on Twelf day to see our maske which was a very fine on & excellent well performed, you shall have a booke of it when I can meete with a messenger that will carry it, Sr Sidney & his la: ended christmas with us, & they both comend ther humble sirvises unto you, with many more the longe to writ; Sr Robert Gourdon kept not his promis with you for he cam not hither, …”1

 One Apethorpe masque book survives at the Kent History and Library Centre, Maidstone, attributed to Grace’s sister Rachel Fane, later Countess of Bath.
-With a green embroidered silk cover, the manuscript includes the May Masque, the Wishing Chair Entertainment, a Christmas Prologue, and other undated fragments.2
+With a green embroidered silk cover, the manuscript includes the May Masque, the Wishing Chair Entertainment, a Christmas Prologue (which may be a fit to this Twelf day maske), and other undated fragments.2 Rachel Fane made a New Year’s Day gift poem for her mother, apparently for January 1627.3

 - Moray papers, NRAS 217, Box 5:304: The text of the six letters is here. ↩︎